The invariant random order extension property is equivalent to amenability: Introduction

 Let $G$ be a countable group.
 There are two commuting left actions of $G$ on $\pord(G)$.
 One defined by $x (g \prec) y$ iff $g^{-1}x \prec g^{-1} y$, we will call it the L-action.
 Another, we will cal it the R-action (but a left action nonetheless) is defined by $x (g\prec) y$ iff $xg \prec yg$.
 For the most part we will work with the R-action, unless otherwise is stated.
 A {\em right-invariant order (or a right-order)} on $G$ is an order which is fixed under the R-action of $G$.
 A group that admits a linear right-invariant order is called right-orderable.
 Orderings of groups form an old and fruitful area of research, we refer to \cite{KoM96}, \cite{Gla99} for classical results and to \cite{DNR14} for newer.

 A {\em (right) invariant random partial order}(IRO) is a Borel probability measure $\nu$ on $\pord(G)$ that is invariant under the R-action of $G$.

 Invariant random orders were fruitfully used in entropy theory of measure preserving actions as a substitute for deterministic random orders (in particular, to produce a ``random past''), see \cite{Ki75}, \cite{StTZ80}, \cite{AMR21}, \cite{DOWZ21}.
 On the other hand, the use of dynamical methods in the order theory is presented in e.g. \cite{LM14}, \cite{DNR14}.

+On every countable group there is a non-trivial invariant random linear order: \begin{exampl} Let $G$ be a countable group and let $G \acts [0,1]^G$ be the Bernoulli action with the unit interval endowed with the standard Lebesgue measure as a base space.
+For a random realization $(w_g)_{g \in G}$ of the corresponding process we assign an order on $G$ given by $g \prec h$ iff $w_g < w_h$, for $g,h \in G$.
+It is easy to check that the distribution of the order-valued random variable we described is indeed an invariant random liner order. \end{exampl}

+More generally, the action of a countable group on its space of linear orders is universal in the category of essentially free actions on the standard probability space as was shown in \cite{GLM22}[Corollary 5.4].